-All injuries must be reported to a teacher, the school nurse, or the office.
+All injuries must be reported to a teacher or the office.
 If minor, the student will be treated and may return to class.
 If medical attention is required, the office will follow the School's emergency procedures.

-A student who becomes ill during the school day should request permission to go to the office or nurse.
-An appropriate adult will determine whether or not the student should remain in school or go home.
+A student who becomes ill during the school day should request permission to go to the office.
+An appropriate adult in the office will determine whether or not the student should remain in school or go home.
 No student will be released from school without proper parental permission.